Istanbul Food Guide

 Lahmacun at Ozkilis restaurant

-The notorious lahmacun has been exported around the world.
-Think of a spiced, meat version of the authentic Italian pizza – with its thin, crunchy crust – but without the cheese.
-Throw in finely chopped onions, tomatoes and parsley, and so forth, and you have the flatbread that has been the marvel of the world.
+Lahmacun has been exported around the world.
+Think of a spiced, meat-topped cousin of Italian pizza with a thin, crunchy crust and no cheese.
+Add finely chopped onions, tomatoes, and parsley, and you have a flatbread that earns its reputation.

 Lahmacun is sold at most kebab shops and pide shops in Istanbul.
-There are also many places specializing in cooking only lahmacun.
+There are also many places that cook nothing else.

 4. Kumpir - in Ortaköy (Jacket potato)